-Reference is made to section 'NN Group and NN Schade at a glance' and section 'Report of the Management Board' in the 2023 Annual Report of NN Schade for more information on the material lines of business of NN Schade.
+Reference is made to section 'NN Group and NN Schade at a glance' and section 'Report of the Management Board' in the 2024 Annual Report of NN Schade for more information on the material lines of business of NN Schade.

-For information on any significant business events or other events that have occurred over the reporting period reference is made to the section 'Report of the Management Board - Financial strength' in the 2023 Annual Report of NN Schade and note 35 'Subsequent events' in the 2023 Annual Report of NN Schade.
+For information on any significant business events or other events that have occurred over the reporting period reference is made to the section 'Report of the Management Board - Financial strength' in the 2024 Annual Report of NN.

-Reference is made to the section 'Corporate governance' in the 2023 Annual Report of NN Schade for information on the governance and organisational structure of NN Schade.
+Reference is made to the section 'Corporate governance' in the 2024 Annual Report of NN Schade for information on the governance and organisational structure of NN Schade.